Cnoc Buidhe Wind Energy Hub

 Public Exhibitions

-In-person exhibitions took place last November at Glenbarr Village Hall and at Campbeltown Town Hall and we're grateful to everyone who took the time to come along and speak to the team.
-If you were not able to attend, you can still view the first Virtual Exhibition here.
+In-person exhibitions took place during November 2022 and November 2023 at Glenbarr Village Hall and at Campbeltown Town Hall and we're grateful to everyone who took the time to come along and speak to the team.
+If you were not able to attend, you can still view our virtual exhibitions.

 Get in touch